MaxStrange/mcts/README.md

-# mcts
+# Monte Carlo Tree Search
-Monte Carlo Tree Search examples
+This repository is for some simple console-based games that use MCTS as a way to learn it.